-B.4.1 Delegation of Responsibilities
+2.4.1 Delegation of Responsibilities

-Delegation of responsibilities to key function holders and their direct reports, as well as the relevant reporting lines, is set out in a Governance Map.
-The Governance Map is maintained by the General Counsel, and is updated on a quarterly basis.
+Delegation of responsibilities to senior management function holders, key function holders and their direct reports, as well as the relevant reporting lines, is set out in a Responsibilities Map.
+The Responsibilities Map is maintained by the General Counsel and is updated on a quarterly basis.

-B.4.2 Compliance Function
+2.4.2 Compliance Function